Bruce W. Carter: Biography

 Carter was born May 7, 1950, in Schenectady, New York.
 He received his early schooling at Queens Elementary School in Pasadena, Texas.
-From September 1959 until January 1960, he attended Gretna Park Elementary School in Gretna, Louisiana, and graduated from Mimosa Park Elementary School, Mimosa Park, Louisiana, in May 1962.
+From September 1959 until January 1960, Carter attended Gretna Park Elementary School in Gretna, Louisiana, and graduated from Mimosa Park Elementary School, Mimosa Park, Louisiana, in May 1962.

-PFC Carter's education continued in Hialeah, Florida, where he attended Filer Junior High and Hialeah Junior High.
-He then attended Miami Springs Junior and High Schools (Florida), prior to entering West Jefferson High School in Harvey, Louisiana.
+Carter's education continued in Hialeah, Florida, where he attended Filer Junior High and Hialeah Junior High.
+Carter then attended Miami Springs Junior and High Schools (Florida), prior to entering West Jefferson High School in Harvey, Louisiana.

-He left West Jefferson in June 1968 to enlist in the U.S. Marine Corps at Jacksonville, Florida, on August 12, 1968.
+Carter left West Jefferson in June 1968 to enlist in the U.S. Marine Corps at Jacksonville, Florida, on August 12, 1968.
 Ordered to the Marine Corps Recruit Depot Parris Island, South Carolina, he completed recruit training with the 3rd Recruit Training Battalion in October 1968, and individual combat training with the 1st Infantry Training Battalion at the Marine Corps Base, Camp Lejeune, North Carolina, the following December.
-Promoted to private first class, January 1, 1969, he attended the Vietnamese Language Course at Monterey, California, until March.
+Promoted to private first class, January 1, 1969, Carter attended the Vietnamese Language Course at Monterey, California, until March.

-Ordered to the Republic of Vietnam in April 1969, he served as a radio operator/radio man with Company H, 2nd Battalion, 3rd Marines, 3rd Marine Division.
+Ordered to the Republic of Vietnam in April 1969, Carter served as a radio operator/radio man with Company H, 2nd Battalion, 3rd Marines, 3rd Marine Division.

 On August 7, 1969, while participating in Operation Idaho Canyon north of Vandegrift Combat Base, Quang Tri Province, PFC Carter's unit was maneuvering against the enemy and came under a heavy fire from a numerically superior hostile force.
 The lead element soon became separated from the main body of the squad by a brush fire.
-Pfc.
-Carter and his fellow marines were pinned down by vicious crossfire when, with complete disregard for his safety, he stood in full view of the North Vietnamese Army soldiers to deliver a devastating volume of fire at their positions.
+PFC Carter and his fellow marines were pinned down by vicious crossfire when, with complete disregard for his safety, Carter stood in full view of the North Vietnamese Army soldiers to deliver a devastating volume of fire at their positions.
 The accuracy and aggressiveness of his attack caused several enemy casualties and forced the remainder of the soldiers to retreat from the immediate area.
-Shouting directions to the marines around him, Pfc.
-Carter then commenced leading them from the path of the rapidly approaching brush fire when he observed a hostile grenade land between him and his companions.
-Fully aware of the probable consequences of his action but determined to protect the men following him, he unhesitatingly threw himself over the grenade, absorbing the full effects of its detonation with his body.
+Shouting directions to the marines around PFC Carter, he then commenced leading them from the path of the rapidly approaching brush fire when he observed a hostile grenade land between him and his companions.
+Fully aware of the probable consequences of his action but determined to protect the men following him, PFC Carter unhesitatingly threw himself over the grenade, absorbing the full effects of its detonation with his body.

 Decorations

-His medals and decorations include: the Medal of Honor (posthumously), the Purple Heart, the Combat Action Ribbon, the National Defense Service Medal, the Vietnam Service Medal with one bronze star, and the Republic of Vietnam Campaign Medal.
+Carter's medals and decorations include: the Medal of Honor (posthumously), the Purple Heart, the Combat Action Ribbon, the National Defense Service Medal, the Vietnam Service Medal with one bronze star, and the Republic of Vietnam Campaign Medal.